ReganRyanNZ/songbase/README.md

 - Any song/book navigation is offline (after first visiting the site)
 - Site navigation and search is instant
 - Songs can be filtered by search or by book
+- Within a book, index can be sorted by title or by index number
 - Search looks at lyrics as well as first line
 - Backend users can log in via facebook or google
 - Backend users can enter new songs and edit songs